MicrosoftDocs/dynamics-365-ai/ai-docs/sales/privacy-notice.md

 **Azure Data Factory**
 [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] uses Azure Data Factory, a cloud data integration service, to orchestrate and automate the movement and transformation of data (including Customer Data) between services.

-**Azure Container Instance**
+**Azure batch services**
-[!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] uses Azure Container instance, a cloud-based container service, to create predictive model training and scoring pipelines dynamically.
+[!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] uses Azure batch service, a cloud-based batch service, to create predictive model training and scoring pipelines dynamically.

 **Installation and Removal of Dynamics 365 Sales Insights**
 An administrator can enable [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] capabilities by installing it as a solution in the [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] organization.
 In addition, an administrator can subsequently disable the feature by uninstalling this solution from the [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] organization.